-Instructions for the 2020 Cost/Accountability Reports COVID Related Information and Updates
+Instructions for the Cost and Accountability Reports

+COVID Related Information and Updates

-The Health and Human Services Commission (HHSC) Provider Finance Department (PFD) has developed the below information to provide guidance and address questions pertaining to the 2020 Cost/Accountability Reports related to COVID-19.
+HHSC PFD has developed the below information to guide providers and address questions about the Accountability Reports related to COVID-19.
 The following sections include guidance on COVID-19-related revenue providers may have received and instructs when to report or offset revenue against incurred expenses.
-Additionally, the 2021 Cost/Accountability Reports were updated to include questions designed to collect information on the initial impact of COVID-19 from providers.
+Additionally, the Accountability Reports were updated to include questions to collect information on the initial impact of COVID-19 from providers.
 Those questions and instructions are below.

-COVID-19 Funding
+COVID-19 Funding Questions